» Chef Client Provisioner

 If you are just learning Chef for the first time, you probably want to start with the Chef Solo provisioner.

-Warning: If you are not familiar with Chef and Vagrant already, I recommend starting with the shell provisioner.
+Warning: If you are not familiar with Chef and Vagrant already, it is recommended to start with the shell provisioner.

 The minimum required to use provision using Chef Client is to provide a URL to the Chef Server as well as the path to the validation key so that the node can register with the Chef Server: